 Catastrophic health insurance provides low-cost coverage for those who can’t afford more comprehensive options.
 It might be a good option for young, healthy people.

 When you choose this coverage, it’s about making sure you’re covered in the event of a major illness or injury.
 A trip to the hospital without health insurance can financially devastate you.
-Catastrophic coverage can protect you from this risk without costing a lot of money.
+Catastrophic coverage can protect you from this risk without costing a lot of money in monthly premiums.

 Who Qualifies for Catastrophic Health Insurance?

 Catastrophic plans are available on the federal government’s Affordable Care Act (ACA) exchanges, Catastrophic health plans.
 To qualify, you must meet one of the following criteria:1

 - Be under age 30